COVID-19 Vaccine: What Parents Need to Know

 Does going back to school increase my child’s risk of catching or transmitting the coronavirus?

 According to a report published by the CDC, going back to in-person school is not a major COVID-19 risk factor for children if they maintain prevention measures such as wearing masks and physical distancing.
 Attending parties, playdates and in-person family gatherings such as weddings and funerals is associated with a higher risk of children testing positive for the coronavirus.
+Having your teen or child vaccinated as soon as he or she is eligible will help prevent infections and spread of COVID-19.

 Would getting the COVID-19 vaccination protect me if my child gets COVID-19?